mindspore-ai/docs/lite/lite_en.md

                 <span style="color:#1a1c33;">Image Classification Model Support (Lite)</span>
             </div>
             <div style="font-size:0.9rem; color:#333">
-            Image classification is to identity what an image represents, to predict the object list and the probabilites.This document lists image classification models that can be inferred using mindspore Lite.
+            Image classification is to identity what an image represents, to predict the object list and the probabilites.
+This document lists image classification models that can be inferred using mindspore Lite.
             </div>
         </div>
     </a>